slatedocs/slate/source/includes/_feature-importing.md

     }
 }
 --------
-201 Created
+202 Continue
 Location: /datasets/{dataset_id}/batches/{batch_id}/
+...
+{
+    "element": "shoji:view",
+    "value": "/progress/{progress_id}/"
+}
 ```

 POST the URL of the just-created source entity (the Location in the 201 response from the previous step) to the batches catalog of the dataset entity created in step 1.

-<aside class="notice">If your file is large, you may wish to have this import job be completed asynchronously in order to avoid hitting a server timeout.
-To do so, include `"async": true` in the "body" key of the payload.
-This will change the response status from 201 to 202, and you'll need to poll the server to learn when the import job has been completed.
-See batches for details.</aside>
+The POST to the batches catalog will return 202 Continue status, and the response body contains a progress URL.
+Poll that URL to monitor the completion of the batch addition.
+See "[Progress](#progress)" for more.
+The 202 response will also contain a Location header with the URL of the newly created batch.

 ### Metadata document + CSV

 This approach may be most natural for importing data from databases that store
 data by rows.
 You can dump or export your database to Crunch's JSON metadata
 format, plus a CSV of data, and upload those to Crunch, without requiring much
  back-and-forth with the API.